AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-09-KoopmanVonNeumann.md

 **Sudarshan's contributions.** E. C. G. Sudarshan's work on KvN-related topics (Pramana, 1976) represents an independent development that is not represented in the current bibliography.

-**Data-driven Koopman methods.** The modern revival of Koopman operator theory in applied mathematics and engineering---particularly the Dynamic Mode Decomposition (DMD) and its variants for data-driven analysis of nonlinear dynamical systems---is an enormous field that is entirely absent from these notes.
-This is a deliberate scope decision (these notes focus on foundational and structural aspects) but should be acknowledged.
+**Data-driven Koopman methods.** The modern revival of Koopman operator theory in applied mathematics and engineering---particularly the Dynamic Mode Decomposition (DMD) and its variants for data-driven analysis of nonlinear dynamical systems---is an enormous field entirely absent from consideration in these notes.
+This is a deliberate scope decision.
+Readers versed in the KVN-related topics considered here are encouraged to consider applications of the formalism to data.

-**Stochastic quantization.** The connection between the CPI formalism and the Parisi--Wu stochastic quantization program is natural and has been noted in the literature, but is not developed in the current bibliography.
-This is a topic addressed elsewhere in the broader textbook project.

-## Claims Requiring Verification

-**The Helmholtz conditions for first-order systems.** The claim that first-order systems $\dot{x}^i = \varphi^i(x)$ universally admit a variational formulation (Section 4.2) is correct in the sense of the degenerate variational principle with auxiliary variables.
-The precise relationship to the standard Helmholtz conditions, and the implications for quantization of such systems, deserve careful verification against the primary sources cited on the webpage.

-**The SUSY--ergodicity correspondence.** The statement that unbroken CPI supersymmetry corresponds to ergodicity (Section 5.5) is a result of the Gozzi school that has been developed in multiple papers.
-The precise conditions under which this correspondence holds, and its relationship to the standard measure-theoretic definitions, would benefit from a critical review with attention to mathematical rigor.

 ## Open Questions

-Several questions naturally suggest themselves from this material:
+Several questions naturally present themselves:

 1. Can the different manifestations of gauge structure (KvN phase freedom, Feynman--Dyson emergent gauge fields, CPI BRS symmetry) be unified within a single framework?
 The CPI provides partial unification, but a complete picture is lacking.

 2. What is the relationship between the CPI $\mathcal{N}=2$ supersymmetry and the supersymmetric quantum mechanics of Witten (1982)?
-The algebraic structures are similar, but they arise in different physical contexts (classical mechanics versus quantum mechanics).
+The algebraic structures are similar, but they arise in different physical contexts (classical versus quantum mechanics).

 3. Can the CPI formalism contribute to the program of mixed quantum--classical theories proposed by Wilczek [S5]?
 If so, what role does the CPI supersymmetry play in the coupled system?